 Tonsils need to be removed if your child is getting a lot of sore throats caused by tonsillitis making them lose time from school.

-Sometimes children have adenoids and tonsils so big that they cause problems with breathing at night when they are sleeping.
+Sometimes children have tonsils so large that they cause problems with breathing at night when they are sleeping.